 Get perspective

-It feels like our experiences are factual, because they’re tangible.
+It feels like our experiences are factual because they’re tangible.
 If you can see, smell, hear or taste something, it must be real… right?
 Wrong.
 Our external world isn’t as objective as it seems.
 In short, most of what we experience is just a projection of our own sh*t.

 Like Google, our mind runs on a series of filters, helpfully sorting through the metric tonne of sensory information available at any given time to present us with relevant results.
-It's why you've never seen a Skoda Kodiaq in your life, until you buy one, and then everyone on the motorway is driving one.
+It's why you've never seen a Skoda Kodiaq until you buy one, and then everyone on the motorway is driving one.
 You've changed the criteria about what's relevant to you, and your brain is serving you different results to match.

-But if your criteria are unhelpful - or worse, if they’re unclear, the sorting function doesn’t really work.
-Some things seem more important than they really are, while the most critical stuff falls by the wayside.
+But if your criteria are unhelpful - or worse, if they’re unclear, the sorting function doesn’t work.
+Some things seem more important than they are, while the most critical stuff falls by the wayside.

 The thing is, perspective doesn’t work without purpose.